mapattacker/datascience/reinforcement.rst

     from Medium

-Updating the function Q uses the following equation.
+Updating the function Q uses the following Bellman equation.
+Algorithms using such equation as an iterative update are called value iteration algorithms.

 .. figure:: images/reinforce3.png
     :width: 500px